i8out/pinoy-ready-to-eat-app/README.md

 ![](https://github.com/i8out/pinoy-ready-to-eat-app/blob/master/images/Screenshot_menu.png)

 Upon selecting the kitchenette, the customer can select viands and forward to pages for ordering drinks and finally check-out and pay.
+Methods for social sharing of ratings can be provided.